Company Seven

 Right: advertisement bearing the SARD trade name for Kollsman Instrument “SARD Sportsman” compact 6x 20 prismatic binocular, from the 18 December 1948 issue of The New Yorker Magazine.
 Soon after the war these were advertised as selling for $198.00; consider that was about 5% of an average annual income while an average monthly house payment was about $80.00.

 By January 1947 the Square D binocular line included the 7x 50 and their newly developed compact consumer binoculars.
 The most popular of their compact models was marketed as the “SARD Sportsman”.
 The Sportsman is a compact and lightweight 6x 20 binocular based a compact modified Leman prism arrangement, these have only two air to glass surfaces compared to four of traditional Porro binoculars, and so these can transmit a bit higher percentage of light entering from the objective lenses.
 The center focus dial drives the achromatic objective (front) lenses holder (lens cell) forward or back to vary spacing between them and the eyepieces, this to reach focus.
-The Sportsman was introduced featuring genuine Alligator hide covering, and the set included a wood presentation case and “pigskin” sewn field case.
+The Sportsman was introduced featuring brown finished metalwork and eyecups, with genuine Alligator hide covering.
+The set included a hardwood presentation case and a “pigskin” sewn field case.
 With its lightweight magnesium body this weighs only 4-¼ ounces.
-Interestingly, this compact model was sold at the same price as that of their 7x 50 binocular.
+Interestingly, this compact model was sold at the same price as that of their 7x 50 Porro prism binocular.

-The Sportsman 6x 20 prismatic central focus binocular was sold in a wood presentation box, with an inner lid ribbon labeled KOLLSMAN INSTRUMENT DIVISION OF SQUARE D COMPANY.
+The Sportsman 6x 20 prismatic central focus binocular was sold in a hardwood presentation box, with an inner lid ribbon labeled KOLLSMAN INSTRUMENT DIVISION OF SQUARE D COMPANY.
 The anodized focus dial face bears the engraved “SARD 6x 20”, and either KOLLSMAN or ABERCROMBIE & FITCH CO., or the name of their Chicago based subsidiary VON LENGERKE & ANTOINE.
+There were other stores selling these whose name could have been engraved, these include the jewelry store SHREVE, CRUMP & LOW CO. of Boston, Massachusetts.
 The focus dial labeling is inlaid in white paint.

 Kollsman Instrument SARD 3.5 x 15 Theatre Binocular with SARD maple wood presentation case (51,111 bytes)